coccoinomane/anon-integration-guide/projects/convex/README.md

 ### Portfolio dashboard

-    - TODO: Show all my positions on Convex
+    - Show all my positions on Ethereum on Convex
-    - TODO: My total TVL on Convex
-    - TODO: Show my LP positions on Convex
+    - Show my LP positions on Ethereum on Convex
-    - TODO: How much CRV I have staked on Convex?
+    - My total TVL on Ethereum on Arbitrum on Convex
     - Value of my CRV+cvxCRV position on Ethereum on Convex?
     - Value of my WETH lending vault on Ethereum on Convex?
+    - TODO: How much CRV I have staked on Convex?
     - TODO: Value of my locked CVX position on Convex

 ### Yield opportunities

-    - TODO: Surface best opportunities on Convex based on my portfolio
+    - TODO: Surface best opportunities on Convex on Ethereum based on my portfolio
-    - TODO: Best yields on Convex?
+    - TODO: Best yields on Convex on Ethereum?
-    - Show me the details of the Convex FRAX+USDe pool on Ethereum
+    - Show me the APY of the Convex FRAX+USDe pool on Ethereum on Convex
-    - Show me the details of the eUSD lending vault on Ethereum
+    - Show me the all the details of the eUSD lending vault on Ethereum
-    - TODO: Give me APY of Convex CRV staking
+    - TODO: Give me APY of Convex CRV staking on Ethereum
     - TODO: Show Convex pools with highest APY on Ethereum

 ### Deposit & withdraw